d-xo/untrustix-git/readme.md

 Starting from the root, clients move down the tree to the desired leaf, fetching intermediate tree objects as needed (using `git fetch-pack --filter=tree:0 <REPO> <OBJECT_HASH>`).
 Once they have fetched the full branch, they combine all hashes to verify the inclusion proof.

+## Testing

+A small script `builder.py` is included in this repo that can be used to generate fake build results and commit them to a log.
+It currently does not write the full consistency proof to the commit message, only the store hash and content that was added.

+I ran it for a few days and generated a test repository with ~3.3 million builds.
+This repo is 7.6GiB on disk, and is available here: https://github.com/xwvvvvwx/untrustix-git-testdata.

+You can emulate a client by fetching using `git clone --filter=tree:0 --depth=1 --no-checkout --no-hardlinks file://<PATH_TO_REPO> pruned`.
+This will perform a shallow clone and fetch only the the latest commit, it will not checkout any data into the worktree.
+Note that this must be done on a local copy of the repo, as github currently does not support partial clones.

+You can then query individual build results by recursively calling `git fetch-pack --filter=tree:0 file://<PATH_TO_REPO> <OBJECT_HASH>` until you reach a leaf.